joshtynjala/actionscript-3.0-developers-guide/rich-media-content/working-with-cameras.md

 the user's permission.
 On Android, however, the application must specify the Android CAMERA permission in the application descriptor.

-Before Flash Player can display a camera’s output, the user must explicitly allow Flash Player to access the camera.
+Before Flash Player can display a camera's output, the user must explicitly allow Flash Player to access the camera.
 When the `attachCamera()` method gets called Flash Player displays the Flash Player Settings dialog box which prompts the user to either allow or deny Flash Player access to the camera and microphone.
-If the user clicks the Allow button, Flash Player displays the camera’s output in the Video instance on the Stage.
+If the user clicks the Allow button, Flash Player displays the camera's output in the Video instance on the Stage.
 If the user clicks the Deny button, Flash Player is unable to connect to the camera and the Video object does not display anything.

-If you want to detect whether the user allowed Flash Player access to the camera, you can listen for the camera’s `status` event ( `StatusEvent.STATUS`), as seen in the following code:
+If you want to detect whether the user allowed Flash Player access to the camera, you can listen for the camera's `status` event ( `StatusEvent.STATUS`), as seen in the following code:

     var cam:Camera = Camera.getCamera();